codonaft/zapthreads/README.md

 - [ ] Faster NIP-13 PoW implementation
 - [ ] [Gossip](https://github.com/frnandu/yana/blob/master/GOSSIP.md) model
 - [ ] Turn all animated avatars into static pictures, animate them on hover only
+- [ ] Optional comment preview (GitHub-like)
 - Zaps
     - [ ] Zap comment
     - [ ] Rank comments by zaps
 - Moderation
+    - [x] Approve messages written by users that are followed by current user/author/moderator by default
+        - limited, may require page reload for now
     - [ ] Make moderated comments filtering instant
       - currently some lag is still possible
     - [ ] Blur images from comments reported as NSFW, unblur on hover